End of Life Terminology

 Christian ethics: The only value system in which motive rooted in the Christian faith is the first determinant of right and wrong.

 Christian medical/ethical decision making: A way of approaching tough decisions with the question: is God still holding out the gift of life, or is he taking it away?
-Christian ethics rejects decisions made on the basis of the question: Do I like the life God is giving me?
+Christian ethics reject decisions made on the basis of the question: Do I like the life God is giving me?

 Christian self-image: How a Christian sees himself through faith: an evaluation of self-worth based, not on position, appearance, race or wealth, but on the righteousness of Christ which God has assigned to us.